cambridge-cares/TheWorldAvatar/Agents/HistoricalNTUEnergyAgent/README.md

 that the Excel files are compatible with the agent

 There are few things to take note for the Excel data file to be compatible with the agent.
-1. The NTU Energy data in Excel format must be named NTU_Energy_Consumption.xlsx and placed in the `config` folder.
+1. The NTU Energy data in Excel format must be named `NTU_Energy_Consumption.xlsx`  and placed in the `config` folder.
-2. The keys for each column in the Excel file must correspond with the keys found in the energy.properties files.
+2. The keys for each column in the Excel file must correspond with the keys found in the `energy.properties`. files.
 These properties files can be found in the `mapping` folder under the `config` folder.
 3. The timestamps in the Excel files must be in UTC timezone.
 The agent will then convert the timestamps to a local date time with offset.

 The following shows the content of compatible Excel file for NTU Energy: